 We can help you to get information, payments and services if you need support.

-You don’t need to give us proof of your rent arrangements to get Rent Assistance.
+You will need to give us proof of your rent arrangements to get Rent Assistance.

-If you get certain payments from us we’ll assess your eligibility when you pay rent and you:
+If you get certain payments from us we’ll assess your eligibility when you pay rent and you either:

 - tell us you’ve moved address